 About 85% of the palm oil produced globally comes from Malaysia and Indonesia.
 These countries face daunting problems, all of which were caused by the palm oil industry.
 This includes:

-The deforestation of rain forests have taken on menacing proportions.
+The deforestation of rain forests has taken on menacing proportions.
 The palm oil industry requires more crop area due to its increasing demand.
 Therefore, rain forests are continuously being cut down and replaced with monoculture.
 Every hour a rain forest area the size of 300 soccer fields is lost.
-This of course releases a large amount of greenhouse gases that destroy the habitat of countless animal species.
+This, of course, releases plenty of greenhouse gases that destroy the habitat of countless animal species.
 The damage is usually irreversible.
 If deforestation continues at this rapid rate 2022 animal species native to these rain forests will be destroyed in these countries as a result of the palm oil industry.

 Effects On Animals

 More than 300 000 different animal species call the Southeast Asian rain forests home.
 Many of which have been injured, killed or driven out due to deforestation.
 These include the orangutan and Asian elephant.
 In the last two decades, for example, more than 50 000 orangutans have died due to the consequences of the damage done by the palm oil industry.
 Often the animals perish miserably, wounded by a machete or buried alive.
 Poachers and smugglers are able to venture further into the palm oil plantations to kill or see animals for profit.

 Sadly child labour is of great importance in the palm oil industry.
 Instead of attending school children are forced to carry fruit or climb trees under scorching temperatures for countless hours.
 Oftentimes, these child labourers do not receive wages.
 This is but one of several human rights violations that take place on palm oil plantations on a daily basis.
 Furthermore, the indigenous population is exploited by large corporations that take away their land in order to increase their profits.

 Avoiding The Use of Palm Oil